juju/docs/src/en/help-google.md

 default Juju directory, to ensure that it is with your other Juju files in whatever system backups you perform.

-For the current example, say the file is called `Juju-GCE-f33a6cdbd8e3.json` (based on our project name of 'Juju-GCE'), on Ubuntu we would store it here:
+For the current example, say the file is called `My-Juju-GCE-Project-f33a6cdbd8e3.json` (based on our project name of 'My Juju-GCE Project'), on Ubuntu we would store it here:

 `~/.local/share/juju/Juju-GCE-f33a6cdbd8e3.json`